-International Students: All newly enrolled or re-enrolled international students are required to be screened for tuberculosis by Watkins Health Services upon arrival on campus and prior to enrollment.
+All newly enrolled or re-enrolled international students are required to be screened for tuberculosis by Watkins Health Services upon arrival on campus and prior to enrollment.

 - A TB blood test will be done during International Student Orientation physicals unless documented results are presented for a blood test performed in the U.S, within the past 12 months.
 Results from outside the U.S. cannot be accepted.
 Tests performed by Watkins Health Services are a covered benefit under the KBOR United Healthcare Student Resources insurance plan.

 - Documentation must be presented for any prior treatment for latent or active TB and a chest x-ray will be required.

-- Chest x-rays will also be required for any student with a positive or indeterminate TB blood test, unless WHS is presented with documentation for a normal x-ray performed in the U.S. within the past six months.
+- Chest x-rays will also be required for any student with a positive or indeterminate TB blood test unless WHS is presented with documentation for a normal x-ray performed in the U.S. within the past six months.

 - All international students are required to complete the entire process for TB screening and subsequent treatment when specified by WHS providers.
 Failure to do so will result in dis-enrollment from the University and subsequent notification to the Office of International Students and Scholars that you are no longer enrolled.

-U.S. Students: All newly enrolled or re-enrolled U.S. students must be screened for tuberculosis during the enrollment process by answering specific screening questions (see below).
+All newly enrolled or re-enrolled U.S. students must be screened for tuberculosis during the enrollment process by answering specific screening questions (see below).
 Further testing may be required depending on these initial screening results.
 Students will be notified if further testing is required.
 If further testing is required, failure to complete that testing will result in an enrollment hold on the student's academic record.
 The student will not be able to enroll for the following semester until he/she has completed the TB screening process and the hold is lifted.
 If questions arise, please contact the WHS Immunization Compliance Office at 785-864-9533.